Resident Isolation and Quarantine Guide

 If it is in the best interest of the resident to quarantine away from campus or with a parent, they may do so and return to University Housing when quarantine or isolation has been concluded.
 Residents who select this option will need to remain in contact with the University’s Student Health Services and provide all necessary information before returning to their housing assignment.

-Residents directed to quarantine or isolate must complete the COVID-19 Intake Form with a University Housing staff member.
+Residents directed to quarantine or isolate must complete the COVID-19 Intake Form with a University Housing or COVID Call Center staff member.
 The form includes questions about prescription medication refills, dietary restrictions or preferences, food and medication allergies, and the need for additional personal care items.
 The information gathered on the intake form will provide campus partners important information to support the student for the duration of their quarantine or isolation.